Xing-CHEN18/Xing-CHEN18.github.io/_posts/2022-10-23-know-how:-Git-usage.md

 ## To merge changes from the remote repo to local, such as after readme file was added in the remote repo:
 > $ git pull origin main

+## To sync with the local, push changes from the local to remote:
+> $ git pull origin main